The Pirate & I (A Novella)

 He paused, looked both ways, and then bolted straight toward her.

 The policemen’s shouts echoed nearby.
-Esme’s pulse throbbed, but her sodden feet would not move.
+Esme’s sodden feet would not move.

 Ten feet away the criminal dodged toward the opposite wall and slipped into a dark crevice in the stone.
 Forcing his wide shoulders back into the crack, he looked straight at her, lifted a forefinger to his lips, and shook his head once.